inertialsense/docs.inertialsense.com/docs/user-manual/hardware/rugged2.md

 ## I/O Configuration

-The "MAIN" connector pinout on the Rugged product line can be configured for USB, TTL, RS232, CAN, and RS485 by setting the onboard PCB surface mount jumpers.
-Jumpers R19 (RXEN) and R23 (485) are 0 &Omega; resistors and all other jumper are 470 &Omega; resistors.
-All jumpers are 0402 SMD 1/16W (5% or better tolerance) resistors.
+The "MAIN" connector pinout on the Rugged product line can be configured for USB, TTL, RS232, CAN, and RS485 by setting the dipswitches.

 ## Dipswitch Config